-• 1 Capstone Course (400 level)
+1 Capstone Course

-a senior-year, semester-long culminating course where students build and synthesize the knowledge and intellectual training they have acquired into a work of thesis; the senior thesis is required for graduation in this major and has to be written under the directorship of an NYU-Shanghai faculty member in the Humanities; in the case that no Shanghai faculty are specialized in the subject of their choice, they can take a faculty member outside of Shanghai as a co-director, the thesis director has to be approved by the Humanities thesis committee; the proposal of the thesis and its final product should be evaluated and approved by the thesis advisor; the work should demonstrate a substantial amount of original research and should center on the Focus of the student's choice.
+- a senior-year, semester-long culminating course where students build and synthesize the knowledge and intellectual training they have acquired into a work of thesis: - the senior thesis is required for graduation in this major and has to be written under the directorship of an NYU Shanghai faculty member in the Humanities; in the case that no Shanghai faculty are specialized in the subject of their choice, they can take a faculty member outside of Shanghai as a co-director; the thesis director has to be approved by the Humanities thesis committee; the proposal of the thesis and its final product should be evaluated and approved by the thesis director. - 3.
+General Electives: 9-11 courses (Must bring credit total to 128 combined in all categories)